Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 Best for tracking local blue-chip stocks

-Given its underlying assets, this ETF is recommended as a long-term investment for those pursuing a passive investment strategy.
-With an expense ratio of just 0.3%, it’s a reasonably low-cost investment with good potential.
+With an expense ratio of just 0.3%, it’s a reasonably low-cost investment with good long-term potential.
 Just don’t expect too much excitement in the short term.

 Nikko AM STI ETF (SGX: G3B)

 Another fund that tracks the STI is the Nikko AM STI ETF.
-Established in 2009 (seven years behind the STI ETF), this ETF has a smaller fund size than STI ETF.
+Established in 2009 (seven years behind the SPDR STI ETF), this ETF has a smaller fund size than SPDR STI ETF.

 However, in terms of objective and underlying assets, the Nikko AM STI ETF is fundamentally the same as its predecessor.
 And with a matching expense ratio of 0.3% (annualised), there’s not much difference between the two.